-Material Weakness Material Noncompliance
+Material Weakness

-2017-001.
+2018-001.
 The Purchase Clerk should strengthen controls to ensure compliance with state law with having required documentation.

-Criteria Section 31-7-103, Miss.
+Repeat Finding Yes Criteria Section 31-7-103, Miss.
 Code Ann.
-(1972), requires a requisition, purchase order and receiving report for all purchases, except for those items enumerated by the Office of the State Auditor under the authority of Section 31-7-113, Miss.
+(1972), requires a requisition, purchase order, and receiving report for all purchases, except for those items enumerated by the Office of the State Auditor under the authority of Section 31-7-113, Miss.
 Code Ann.
 (1972), and except for purchases of not more than \$100.

-Condition During our test work, we noted some instances in which purchasing documentation was not available with claim.
-Purchasing documentation includes: purchase requisitions, purchase orders, receiving reports, invoices, and quotes (if applicable).

-Cause The County has a weakness in control environment.
+Condition As reported during the prior year's audit report, we noted some instances in which purchasing documentation was not available with the claim.
+Purchasing documentation includes: purchase requisitions, purchase orders, receiving reports, invoices and quotes (if applicable).
+Cause The County has a weakness in the control environment.
 Effect Failure to complete and retain these documents could result in the loss or misappropriation of public funds.
 Recommendation The Purchase Clerk should ensure that the purchasing documents are present and completed with sufficient detail and specific amounts, as required, prior to ordering the respective commodity.

-Official(s) This was prior to my employment as Purchase clerk.
-I will try to ensure that all documentation is included for each Purchase, and according to state law.
+Views of Responsible Official(s) This was prior to my taking this position.
+I will try my best to ensure all documents are presented.